-Members of the Police and Crime Commissioners for Cumbria and Cumbria Constabulary’s Joint Audit and Standards Committee were paid allowances and expenses as part of their role.
-To view the schedule of allowances paid and expenses incurred reimbursed to Members of the Joint Audit and Standards Committee please click the links below.
+Members of the Police and Crime Commissioners for Cumbria and Cumbria Constabulary’s Joint Audit Committee were paid allowances and expenses as part of their role.
+To view the schedule of allowances paid and expenses incurred reimbursed to Members of the Joint Audit Committee please click the links below.

 Independent Custody Visitors’ Allowances